In this article...

 Is It Illegal to Drive and Vape?

 Given the extensive restrictions on vaping, particularly on transport and in hospitality venues, some are turning to other products for situations where e-cigarettes aren’t an option.
-One such product is the nicotine pouch.
+One such product is oral nicotine.

 Top Tips for Travelling with Your Vape